Skip to main content

 Overview

 Bridgeport Hospital provides advanced, comprehensive and customized gynecological care for patients, from adolescence through adulthood, including complex conditions that are precancerous, require minimally invasive surgery, or other medical or surgical treatments.
-Our highly skilled team uses the most technologically advanced, research-based methods to provide preventative, diagnostic and treatment of gynecological conditions, including uterine fibroids, ovarian cysts and those that pertain to urology and pelvic health.
+Our highly skilled team uses the most technologically advanced, research-based methods to provide preventative care, accurate diagnosis and targeted treatment of gynecological conditions including complex contraception, abnormal bleeding, ovarian cysts, pelvic pain, bladder leakage, and others.

 Areas of Expertise